jackdesert/stethoscope-code-sample/doc/api/location_history.md

 * `date` is in the format 2018-12-29.
 If date is not specified, default is today's date.
 * `return_value` may be either "room_id" or "room_name"
 * `algorithm` may be either "raw" or "bayes"
+* If both `grain` and `offset` are present, and you are fetching data for the current day, it will start with the period you specify with "offset", and end with the last completed period.
+For example, if grain is 3600 and offset is 5 and date is NULL (default to current day) and the time is currently 07:30, the periods returned will be
+    [{start: 05:00, end: 06:00},
+     {start: 06:00, end: 07:00}]
 * `priors` means how many times more likely than the default value are they to be in that room.
 * `priors` is optional.
 That is, this endpoint may be called with no payload at all.
 * If `priors` are included, the default prior is 1.0.
 That means any trained rooms that are not explicitly listed in your priors will receive a value of 1.